triggermesh/docs/docs/targets/http.md

 If the remote endpoint requires basic authentication, the password needs to be created as a secret.
 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the password as a secret.

-## Deploying an Instance of the Target

-- **Response Event Type**: The event type for responses from the remote endpoint.
-- **EventSource**: The origin for all responses.
-When not informed, source will be automatically set to a generated name that includes the HTTP Target component name.
-- **Endpoint**: The full URL for the remote service, including path and query string, if any.
-- **Method**: The method to use when executing requests against the remote endpoint.
-- **CA Certificate**: The CA certificate configured for TLS connection.
-- **Skip Verify**: Allow skipping the remote server TLS certificate verification.
-- **Username**: Username when using basic authentication.
-- **Password**: Password when using basic authentication.
-Needs to reference the password secret discussed in the [prerequisites](#prerequisites).
-- **Headers**: A set of key/value pairs that will be set within the HTTP request.

 ## Trigger Configuration